-How to Disable Weak Ciphers and SSL 2.0 in Apache
+How to Disable Weak Ciphers and SSL 2.0 and SSL 3.0 in Apache

 In order for merchants to handle credit cards, the Payment Card Industry Data Security Standard (PCI-DSS) requires web sites to "use strong cryptography and security protocols such as SSL/TLS or IPSEC to safeguard sensitive cardholder data during transmission over open, public networks."
 That’s a pretty vague definition, but what is really means is that you must use SSL on your web site if your visitors are transferring their credit card numbers to your server.
 You also need to disable insecure protocols like SSL 2.0 and weak ciphers or you will fail a PCI compliance scan.

 Strangely, most versions of Apache have SSL 2.0 enabled by default.
 If you have an Apache server, you can disable SSL 2.0 and disable weak ciphers by following these instructions.
 First, verify that you have weak ciphers or SSL 2.0 enabled.
 You can do this using a local OpenSSL command or by just entering your public domain name in at https://www.ssllabs.com/ssldb/index.html

 Next, open your httpd.conf or ssl.conf file and search for the SSLCipherSuite directive.
 If you can’t find it anywhere, you can just add it, otherwise, replace it with the following:

 # OCSP Stapling, only in httpd 2.3.3 and later

 Note: The reccomended ciphers change often so you may want to double-check the cipher list with another source.